Secret Management Configuration

 Article summary

-The Secret Management Service is an optional PAA component responsible for integrating with Secret stores and providing Secrets to other PAA services.
-Currently, the service supports two key use cases:
+The Secret Management Service is an optional PAA component responsible for integrating with secret stores and providing secrets to other PAA services.
+Currently, the service supports these use cases:

-• Providing a private key to the PDP for signing Authorization Decisions returned as JWTs.
+• A private key for the PDP to sign Authorization Decisions returned as JWTs

 Supported Secret Stores